fortinet-fortisoar/solution-pack-fortinet-advisor/docs/setup.md

 >[!Note]
 > The **FortiSOAR AI Assistant** bot becomes available to interact on modules that contain records like Alerts, Indicators, or Incidents.
 The bot is still available to interact on all such modules even if there are no records present.

+## Configuring Voice Support

+**Microphone Setup**: Confirm that a functional microphone is connected and enabled.
+The browser must have permissions to access the microphone.

+### Best Practices for Voice Commands

+- **Speak Clearly**: Enunciate clearly and at a moderate pace.
+- **One Command at a Time**: Issue one command at a time to ensure accurate processing.
+- **Pause Between Commands**: Allow brief pauses to enable FortiAI to process each command.

+> [!Note]
+> The *Voice Recognition* feature is currently unsupported on the Firefox browser as the webkit `SpeechRecognition` is not compatible with Mozilla Firefox.
+Hence, the mic button is not available when the FortiSOAR&trade; environment is accessed using the Firefox browser.

 # Configuration

 The **FortiAI** solution depends on the following connectors and widgets: